InstructCoder: Instruction Tuning Large Language Models for Code Editing: InstructCoder: Instruction-tuning Empowers Code Editing

 \subsection{Seed Data Collection}

 GitHub is a code hosting platform whose version control service naturally records code edits with commits, which can be converted to instructions.
 The repositories on GitHub provide diverse data with human-generated quality.
-However, the data cannot be directly utilized.
+However, the data is not suitable for direct utilization\footnote{Initial attempts to utilize real-world GitHub commit data for model fine-tuning yielded suboptimal results.
+Please refer to Appendix \ref{appendix:raw_data} for a detailed discussion.}.
 First, commit messages are mostly brief and resultant, missing detailed descriptions.
 Furthermore, they can be imprecise or even absent.
 Second, commits can be huge involving multiple files, which is beyond the scope of this work.
 In light of this, we direct our attention towards LLMs as a means to generate data, instead of the direct utilization of collected data.

+Raw GitHub commit data were collated using BigQuery\footnote{\url{https://cloud.google.com/bigquery}}.
+To ensure high quality and address licensing issues, we focused on Python repositories on GitHub with over 100 stars and permissive licenses.
+Our selection criteria was restricted to commits modifying only one code block within a single Python file.
+These commits were identified by git-diff\footnote{\url{https://git-scm.com/docs/git-diff}}.

-Initially, raw github commit data were collated through BigQuery.\footnote{\url{https://cloud.google.com/bigquery}} The task instructions were derived from the commit message, while the input and output corresponded to the code version before/after the commits.
-We came across many imprecise or emotionally charged commit messages.
-To convert commit messages to proper instructions, we employed Codex~\citep{chen2021codex} to clarify the changes made between versions and improve the commit messages, resulting in more precise and informative instructions.
-A total of 768 seed tasks were processed from the commit data through manual efforts.
-634 tasks were used for self-instruct purposes while 134 tasks reserved for evaluation.
+During the collection process, we came across many imprecise or emotionally charged commit messages.
+Codex~\citep{chen2021codex} was employed in such cases to clarify the changes made between versions and improve the commit messages, resulting in more precise and informative instructions.
+A total of 634 tasks were processed from the commit data through manual efforts and were used for the self-instruct process.

-In addition to GitHub commit data, we leverage high-quality generated samples for seed tasks.
-With manual inspection, we compiled a batch of 592 high-quality samples as additional seed tasks.
-This set of seed data cover a wide range of code-editing scenarios and forms the very basis on which InstructCoder is created, ensuring that the tasks are rooted in plausible real-world code-editing cases.
+In addition to GitHub commit data, we also leverage high-quality generated samples as additional seed tasks.
+With manual inspection, a batch of 592 high-quality samples was compiled as additional seed tasks.
+This set of seed data covers a wide range of code-editing scenarios and enriches the basis on which InstructCoder is created, ensuring that the tasks are rooted in plausible real-world code-editing cases\footnote{Incorporating additional seeds also allows for modulating the distribution of generated data, facilitating customization for specific requirements.}.